-At USEI, noise levels associated with off-loading the waste, transportation to the disposal cell and disposal of HDP decommissioning waste would be no different than that currently being experienced as part of normal operations.
-Consequently, there would be no additional noise impact associated with the proposed actions.
+At both the Hematite and USEI sites, noise levels associated with loading and off-loading the waste, transportation to the disposal cell and disposal of HDP decommissioning waste would be no different than that currently being experienced as part of normal operations.
+Consequently, there would be no additional noise impact associated with the proposed action.

-6.1.8 Historic and Cultural Resources
+6.1.8 Historic Properties and Cultural Resources